-- Bands of dense, consistent vegetation across the inlet are most effective in slowing and spreading inflows. - Concrete blocks can be used along kerb upstream to slow flows prior to entry.
-Rocks and concrete blocks can be used at inlet to further dissipate energy.
+- Energy dissipation may be needed on sites with steep catchments - Bands of dense, consistent vegetation across the inlet are most effective in slowing and spreading inflows. - Concrete blocks can be used along kerb upstream to slow flows prior to entry - Rocks and concrete blocks can be used at inlet to further dissipate energy.

+- Clifton Avenue, Clifton Hill

+- Heavy energy dissipation

+with grate used for very steep

+catchment

-- Clifton Avenue, Clifton Hill - Heavy energy dissipation with grate used for very steep catchment - Rocks and gravel used here to dissipate energy entering tree pit, protecting tree pit from erosion
+- Rocks and gravel used here to dissipate energy entering tree pit, protecting tree pit from erosion

-- Grated overflow pit captures overflows - Raised above the ponding depth (extended detention depth)
+- Grated overflow pit captures overflowsRaised above the ponding depth - (extended detention depth)